Arthur Butler (bishop)

-he was ordained in 1936 and began his career as a curate at Monkstown, County Dublin.
+he was ordained in 1936 and began his career as a curate at Monkstown, Dublin.
 London curacies at Christ Church, Crouch End and Holy Trinity, Brompton were followed by six years as Army Chaplain.
 In 1945 he returned to Monkstown as incumbent, a post he held until his ordination to the episcopate as the 10th Bishop of Tuam, Killala and Achonry in 1958.
 He was translated to be Bishop of Connor in 1969 and retired in 1981.
 He died 6 July 1991.